 If one of your tenants is bitten by a dog that is owned by another tenant, you must take immediate action.
+It is every landlord’s nightmare when they decide to have a pet-friendly property.

 Once you are aware that a tenant's dog has bitten someone on your property, you should speak with the victim.